Food truck: Business and economics

+As the food truck industry continues to expand in 2025, many vendors are adopting innovative strategies such as modular kitchen design, eco-friendly power systems, and digital ordering to meet the demands of modern urban consumers.

+Food safety concerns

-Food trucks have unique health risks compared to regular land-based restaurants when it comes to food safety and the prevention of foodborne illness.
+Food trucks have unique health risks compared to regular restaurants when it comes to food safety and the prevention of foodborne illness.
 Most food trucks do not have access to adequate clean and hot water necessary to wash hands or to rinse off vegetables, as required by most health codes or regulations.

 In June 2017, The Boston Globe reviewed the 2016 city health records and found that food trucks had been cited for violations 200 times, with half of the violations being minor in nature and the other half being serious violations.
 When compared to fixed location restaurants, the city closed nine of the 96 licensed food trucks in 2016 and closed only two out of 100 restaurants.
 A majority of the serious violations were related to the lack of water and hand washing.
-An earlier study showed that Boston food trucks, on average, received 2.68 violations per inspection between 2011 and July 2013, while restaurants received 4.56 citations for violations per inspection.
-For "critical foodborne violations"—defined by the city as activities that contribute to foodborne illness, such as improper labeling of ingredients—food trucks and restaurants were roughly equivalent, with 0.87 violations per inspection for food trucks, and 0.84 for restaurants..